 Many purchases are made online these days, so ensure that you obtain a valid VAT invoice when buying, as this may prove difficult to obtain at a later date.

 How to Reclaim VAT – Summary

 - Ensure your project is eligible

-- Ensure that you are charged the correct rates of VAT throughout your project
+- Ensure that you are charged the correct rates of VAT on all invoices

 - Don’t ask a non-VAT registered contractor to supply materials, as you won’t be able to reclaim VAT on those materials